 - They offer more than you anticipated

-If your employer says no, politely ask for feedback and understand why.
-See if you can schedule another meeting at a later date such as 6 months from now.
-Asking why can help you understand where the answer came from.
+If your employer says no, politely ask for feedback and seek to understand why.
+See if you can schedule another meeting to revisit the question six months from now.
 Find out what you boss or manager needs from you in order to be willing to increase your salary.
-Ask him or her, “If I reach these benchmarks and exceed your expectations, can we revisit my salary in 6 months?”
+Try this line: “If I reach these benchmarks and exceed your expectations, can we revisit this conversation in six months?”

 Sometimes it’s not up to the person you’re speaking with.
-The company may be dealing with a budget issue — and therefore a rejection is nothing personal.
-Other times, your supervisor may provide specific reasons why they don’t feel a raise is appropriate at this time.
+The company may be dealing with a budget issue, and your rejection is nothing personal.
+In other cases, your supervisor may give you specific reasons as to why they don’t think a raise is appropriate right now.
 Take that as constructive criticism and work to improve.

 Create a Toolbox of Techniques and Resources

-Practicing is one thing, but actually negotiating in the moment is something different altogether.
-While practicing can help smooth out any wrinkles in your approach, you should also create a toolbox of techniques and resources that you can use during the actual negotiating process.
+Practicing is one thing, but negotiating in the moment is something different altogether.
+Create a toolbox of techniques and resources that you can use during the actual negotiating process.

 To start, check out:

 - The Briefcase Technique by master negotiator Ramit Sethi.
-UPDATE: Ramit just came out with an awesome Ultimate Guide to Getting a Raise and Boosting Your Salary.
-It’s very in depth and totally free!
+(After I published this post, Ramit released an awesome Ultimate Guide to Getting a Raise and Boosting Your Salary.
+It’s very in depth and totally free!)

 - Check out free resources online like this comprehensive salary negotiation guide from PayScale.